ZachAH/Portfolio/README.md

 ## How to Use
-* Users clink on link to website and scoll through to see projects, languages and technologies learned, and learn a little bit about me.
+* Users click on link to website and scoll through to see projects, languages and technologies learned, and learn a little bit about me.